whatmakeart/whatmakeart.github.io/content/3d-modeling/fusion-360/blind-mortise-tenon-joint-fusion-360.md

 ## How to Model a Blind Tenon Joint in Fusion 360

-In this Fusion 360 tutorial, I will show you how to model a blind tenon joint to use on a CNC machine.
-This is a great joint because it looks nice both on the inside and the outside of the joint, and it has a lot of nice glue surface.
+In this [Fusion 360](fusion-360.md) tutorial, I will show you how to model a blind tenon joint to use on a CNC machine.
+This is a great joint because it looks nice both on the inside and the outside of the joint, and it has a lot of nice glue surface, and are a strong way to join plywood when making cabinets.
 However, there are a couple of things you want to watch out for when adding the fillets that allow the router bit to get into the corners.

 ### What You Will Need